 My writing journey really kicked off when I embarked on my first novel at the age of thirty-five.
 Too personal to ever see the light of day, it took four years to complete.

 How did you carve out time to write when you had a full-time job?

 You make time.
 I do my best writing when I’m busiest.
 I become very disciplined – and far more selfish with my time.
 Often, when writing Half-truths and White Lies, I came home from work worn out and sat down at my computer without a clue what I was going to type.
 That changed once I’d got the characters right.
-After that, they seemed to write themselves with very little encouragement.
+After that, they seemed to write themselves.

 What were the greatest challenges you faced on your writing journey?